kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 #### The verbs with `impersonate-on:` prefix has been used by other component.

 There is possibility that the verbs with prefix of `impersonate-on:` have been used by other component, and been set in Role/ClusterRole.
-Since `impersonate` permission is also required for impersonator, the component will not get more power when permssion of `impersonate-on:` is given.
+Since `impersonate:<type>` permission is also required for impersonator, the component will not get more power when permission of `impersonate-on:` is given.

 #### High request volume leads to high load on authorization chain.